top of page

 • Patients with ulcerative colitis or Crohn’s disease that affects the colon will usually start to have screening colonoscopies at 8 years of disease.
 It is reasonable to repeat these colonoscopies approximately every 3 years if the disease is under good control.
 If other factors are present your doctor may recommend more frequent or less frequent screening colonoscopies.

 • Primary sclerosing cholangitis is a liver disease that develops in about 2 of 100 people with IBD.
 Common symptoms are jaundice (eyes or skin turning yellow), itching, and fevers.
 These people are at a particularly high risk of colon cancer.
-Regular screening colonoscopies are often recommended as soon as this liver disease is diagnosed (every 1 to 2 years).
+Regular screening colonoscopies are often recommended as soon as this liver disease is diagnosed and repeated every 1 to 2 years.

-• Additional risk conditions for colon cancer in IBD.
-If the colitis is very active at the time of colonoscopy, then increased treatment may be advised and later repeating the colonoscopy.
-If a person has a close family member with colon cancer (especially at a younger age) then a screening colonoscopy is usually advised every 1-2 years.
-If there are many pseudopolyps (small lumps of tissue that are left from inflammation) in the colon, screening colonoscopy every 1-2 years may be recommended as pre-cancerous growths are harder to identify because of the pseudopolyps.
+• More frequent colonoscopy is recommended for those with increased risk conditions for colon cancer in IBD.
+If the colitis is very active at the time of colonoscopy, then increased treatment will be advised and then repeating the colonoscopy.
+If there is a close family member with colon cancer (especially at a younger age) then a screening colonoscopy is usually advised every 1-2 years.
+If there are many pseudopolyps (small lumps of healed tissue that are left from inflammation) in the colon, screening colonoscopy every 1-2 years may be recommended as pre-cancers are harder to separate out from the pseudopolyps.

-• Screening colonoscopies at the intervals recommended by your doctor are the best way to reduce the risk of colon cancer.
+• Screening colonoscopies can reduce the risk of colon cancer.
 If colon cancer is found it is often at an earlier and more curable stage.

 • People with ileal Crohn’s disease are at risk for cancer of the ileum.
 However even in persons with Crohn’s disease this is a rare cancer.
 There are no specific surveillance approaches for this cancer.